 Not sure.
 It just kind of happened.
 For a time on last year’s excursion – a very brief time, as it turned out – he had a companion onboard the coach.
 One of our sojourners purchased “Felicia” along the way, and displayed the two handsome furs adjacent to each other on the coach, so it just seemed natural that they should both have names.
 Unfortunately, Felicia retired early, to be shipped home along with other treasures acquired on the trip, and Fred finished the trail alone.

 The point of the story is that we are receiving enough interest in the iconic Lewis & Clark Trail to make the trip again in 2014 and I couldn’t be happier.
 After eight trips (actually, we have run many more than eight; that’s how many I’ve done personally) this excursion has become one of our signature tour programs, and definitely my favorite.

 The fur trade of course, was the economic drive behind the 1803-1806 expedition so we devote a fair amount of time to learning about America’s first industry, including its successor: the buffalo trade.

 There are many places throughout the West interpreting the North American fur trade, and we include the best of them on our itineraries, of course.

-One of my favoties is the re-creation of Fort Benton, located at the northernmost point of the Lewis & Clark Trail, in today’s central Montana.
+Fort Benton, located at the northernmost point of the Lewis & Clark Trail, in today’s central Montana.
 Here we meet “Burnt Spoon”, the very personification of a legendary fur trapper, who spins tales and answers our questions about the fur trade, the Lewis & Clark Trail and Fort Benton itself, which also happened to be the end of the line for steamboats on the Missouri River and played a pivotal role in the subsequent Montana gold rush.

 So if you’d like to go with Fred and me this summer to experience these and many more authentic locations in the Great American West, we’d be glad to have you join us.